kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 86.md

 When evening came, a wily eblis stepped from his reed hut.
 He didn’t like the Omuans, but without them he’d have no one to play his tricks on.
 The eblis sent a marsh frog to reason with Ubtao, but the frog was angry and decided to wrestle the god instead.
 This amused Ubtao, so he gave the frog tentacles to make it stronger.
 When Kubazan the froghemoth returned to Papazotl the eblis, he chased Papazotl into the swamp with his new tentacles.
 That night, a su-monster broke into Ubtao’s palace and stole a pail of water for the Omuans.
 When the god came running to find it, the su-monster hid the pail in a jaculi’s burrow.
 Ubtao asked the jungle animals where his water was hidden, and Moa the jaculi was too honest to lie.
 When Wongo the su-monster found out how Moa had betrayed him, he vowed to catch the jaculi and eat him up.
 All the while, Unkh the flail snail lived deep under the earth.
 The noise of the other animals fighting made her slither up to the surface, and when day dawned over her shell, the light blinded Ubtao and made his eyes water.
 Life returned to Omu, and the people built shrines to honor the animals who’d saved them.

+We reconvene in the entrance hall and sha

 #### LONG REST -> Day 2
 Weather: